Posts

 Image

-(funnyordie.com) I just read an article in Better Homes and Gardens about dogs and allergies.
+I just read an article in Better Homes and Gardens about dogs and allergies.
 The article said that even so called "allergy-friendly" dogs can still cause their owners to sneeze and wheeze.
 They said that certain dogs are known as "hypoallergenic" such as poodles, bichon frise and Maltese.
 However, when they took dust samples from homes with those dogs, they didn't find lower levels of allergens in the home.
 So, what does that mean?
-Do you need to get rid of Fido or Spot? they suggest grooming your dog outdoors so the dander doesn't spread through the house.
+Do you need to get rid of Fido or Spot?
+They suggest grooming your dog outdoors so the dander doesn't spread through the house.
 Also, wash your hands after petting your dog.
 And the hardest of all things?
 Keep your pet out of your bedroom.
 As hard as it is to resist those big brown eyes and that furry little body cuddled up next to you in bed, you may need to.
 If you are sneezing and wheezing , talk to your doctor.
 If over the counter allergy medicine doesn't work, allergy shots are always an option.
-You have
+You have to be dedi...

 Can you have a cat with allergies or asthma?